 The HRSA-supported ACE TA Center has released a new fact sheet, Long-Acting Injectable (LAI) Antiretroviral Therapy (ART): Coverage and Cost-Sharing Considerations for Ryan White HIV/AIDS Program (RWHAP) Clients.

-LAI ART is a form of HIV treatment that is available as an injection, received routinely by an individual (monthly or bi-monthly), and administered by a clinician or other health care professional.
+LAI ART is a form of HIV treatment that is available as an injection, received routinely by an individual (monthly, bi-monthly, twice annually, etc.), and administered by a clinician or other health care professional.
 LAI ART may be an option for people with HIV who experience barriers related to adherence to once-daily pill regimens and prefer monthly or bi-monthly injections.

 This new regimen not only requires access to the drug itself, but also to provider/clinician administration of the drug.
 HIV providers interested in dispensing LAI ART to their patients must learn how to order, receive, and bill for this injectable product, and navigate different billing and payment processes than prescribing oral ART.
 The procurement and distribution requirements for LAI ART often vary by payer.
 In addition, public and private payers may treat LAI ART differently than oral medications when it comes to coverage, utilization management, and cost sharing.